 This Climate Action Plan will help the next Mayor do this using the devolved powers and funding granted to them.
-They'll also have an important role in influencing and co-ordinating action by the 32 London boroughs, local businesses and other stakeholders.
+They'll also have an important role in influencing and co-ordinating action by constituent local authorities, local businesses and other stakeholders.

-Even with the additional powers and resources already granted to the Mayor of London, we acknowledge that some barriers to action remain due to unhelpful national policies, continued reliance on competitive funding streams and inadequate powers to raise funds locally.
+Even with the additional powers and resources already granted to GMCA, as well as those that will be conferred by the Trailblazer deeper devolution deal, we acknowledge that some barriers to action remain due to unhelpful national policies, continued reliance on competitive funding streams and inadequate powers to raise funds locally.
 To address this, the next Mayor should use their voice to campaign for national government to put the climate crisis at the heart of devolution deals and give local government the powers and resources needed to act at the scale required.

-10 priorities the next Mayor of London should commit to
+10 priorities the next Mayor of Greater Manchester should commit to

 The 10 priorities listed below build on those we set out for the mayoral elections in 2021.
-In the following section, we explain in more detail what each means for London in practice.
+In the following section, we explain in more detail what each means for GMCA in practice.

-- Decision making: ensure all plans, programmes and investment decisions are in line with what's needed to address the climate and ecological emergency and are aligned with international, national, regional and local carbon reduction targets.
-This includes through divesting all pension funds the Mayor and GLA are responsible for from fossil fuels. - People: set up and actively promote forums to ensure that the voices of those most impacted by climate breakdown and nature loss including disabled people, people of colour and people on low incomes are heard and given centre-stage in decision making. - Green jobs and skills: rapidly increase the number of skilled green jobs, and protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy.
-This includes creating opportunities for young people to develop green skills and linking skills training to attractive, well-paid, low-carbon jobs. - 1 New housing: use the London Plan and other powers to ensure new housing is zero carbon and served by sustainable transport.
-Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations with good public transport links and opportunities for active travel, while protecting the green belt from development. - Retrofitting homes: take a leading role in bringing existing homes in the area up to high energy efficiency standards (at least EPC C) to reduce emissions and put an end to fuel poverty.
-Ensure that existing homes are protected from extreme weather events. - Transport: reduce road traffic by 25% by 2030 to achieve net zero targets.
-This can be achieved by significantly increasing cycling and walking, moving to 20 mph speed limits on all residential side roads and in town centres, and working with operators to ensure that public transport services are reliable, affordable and better connected. - Energy: commit to a low-demand, decentralised supply of energy in the London Energy Plan.
-Increase the supply of clean, renewable energy, including supporting the goal of 1,000 community energy projects by 2030 and the roll-out of heat pumps. - Nature: declare a biodiversity emergency.
-Ensure that the Local Nature Recovery Strategy (LNRS) for the area increases tree cover, protects and enhances nature so that 75% of protected wildlife sites are thriving by 2042, eliminates green space deprivation, and helps the area become more resilient to the impacts of climate change. - Waste: commit to making London a zero-waste city, with no compostable or recyclable waste sent to landfill or incineration.
-Lead the development of a circular economy strategy with local businesses and local authorities to both drastically cut waste and resource consumption and boost the green economy.

-Air quality and water: work with businesses and communities to ensure that interim World Health Organization (WHO) air quality guidelines are met by 2030 and that water consumption is cut by 30% by 2050.
+Ensure all plans, programmes and investment decisions are in line with what's needed to address the climate and ecological emergency and are aligned with international, national, regional and local carbon reduction targets.

+Ensure that the voices of those most impacted by climate breakdown and nature loss are heard and given centre-stage in decision making.

+Support new green jobs.
+Protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy, including linking skills training to low-carbon jobs.

+Ensure new housing is zero carbon and served by sustainable transport using their strategic planning powers and influence on constituent local planning authorities.
+Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations accessible by public transport and active travel.

+Take a leading role in bringing existing homes in the area up to high energy efficiency standards to reduce emissions and put an end to fuel poverty.
+Ensure that existing homes are protected from extreme weather events.

+6 Increase the ambition to cut car use to 50% of trips by 2030 instead of 2040, and scale and speed up action to meet this target.
+Set out a plan to achieve interim World Health Organization (WHO) air quality standards by 2030.

+Support the continued development and implementation of Local Area Energy Plans (LAEPs) to increase the supply of clean, renewable energy, including supporting community energy initiatives and rapidly accelerating the roll-out of heat pumps.

+Lead on the rapid development of an implementation plan for the pilot Local Nature Recovery Strategy (LNRS) with clear actions and targets.
+These should include doubling tree cover across Greater Manchester by 2050, halting the extraction and destruction of any peat across the region, and eliminating green space deprivation.

+Lead the development of a circular economy strategy for the area with local businesses and local authorities to both cut waste and resource consumption and boost the green economy.

+Make public statements calling on the local government pension scheme to divest from fossil fuels.
+Engage directly with the local authorities that control these funds, encouraging them to make immediate commitments and a timebound transition plan to divest from all fossil fuels.

-What this looks like for London
+What this looks like for Greater Manchester

-Decision making: ensure all plans, programmes and investment decisions are in line with what's needed to address the climate and ecological emergency and are aligned with international, national, regional and local carbon reduction targets.
-This includes through divesting all pension funds the Mayor and GLA are responsible for from fossil fuels.
+Ensure all plans, programmes and investment decisions are in line with what's needed to address the climate and ecological emergency and are aligned with national, regional and local carbon reduction targets.